 Use of renewable energy that does not emit greenhouse gases is an effective measure to contribute to climate change mitigation.

-The Group has installed solar power panels on the rooftops of the Kashima Office buildings and the Tokyo Head Office.
-The amount of power generated in fiscal 2020 was 161MWh at the Kashima Office and 2MWh at the Tokyo Head Office.
+The solar power panels installed on the rooftops of the Kashima Office buildings and the Tokyo Head Office generated 128 MWH and 1 MWH respectively in fiscal 2021.